Arthritis of the Shoulder

 Rheumatoid arthritis is an autoimmune disease.
 This means that the immune system attacks its own tissues.
 In RA, the defenses that protect the body from infection instead damage normal tissue (such as cartilage and ligaments) and soften bone.

 Rheumatoid arthritis is common in both joints of the shoulder.

 Posttraumatic arthritis is a form of osteoarthritis that develops after an injury, such as a fracture or dislocation of the shoulder.

 Rotator Cuff Tear Arthropathy

-Arthritis can also develop after a large, long-standing rotator cuff tendon tear.
-The torn rotator cuff can no longer hold the head of the humerus in the glenoid socket, and the humerus can move upward and rub against the acromion.
+Shoulder Arthritis can develop after a large, long-standing rotator cuff tendon tear.
+The torn rotator cuff can no longer hold the head of the humerus in the Glenoid socket, and the humerus can move upward and rub against the Acromion.
 This can damage the surfaces of the bones, causing arthritis to develop.

 The combination of a large rotator cuff tear and advanced arthritis can lead to severe pain and weakness, and the patient may not be able to lift the arm away from the side.